On getting paid faster

 Quick, fairly conservative math says that these levers can accelerate your cash collection by 20-45 days, freeing up $50K-$100K+ in cash for every $1M in annual revenue.

-There are a thousand ways to set up this system, but my favorite is a mix of Stripe, Harvest and Quickbooks.
+There are a thousand ways to set up this system, but my favorite is a mix of Stripe, Harvest and Quickbooks or Xero.
+There’s also the simpler Stripe + Freeagent option.

 More from the blog: